 Overdue Materials: If a student has overdue materials/books or has any outstanding fines from the previous year he/she may NOT check out any media center materials/books until the prior debt is paid.

 School Uniform and Dress Code

-All ECMA students will wear the appropriate uniform that pertains to his/her grade level.
+Beginning the 2019-20 school year all ECMA students will wear the appropriate uniform that pertains to his/her grade level.
 Below details the uniform options for each grade level.